-A proposed 2021/22 Annual Budget (the Draft Budget) for Monash City Council has been prepared in accordance with Section 94 of the Local Government Act 2020 (the Act) and the Local Government (Planning and Reporting) Regulations 2020 (the Regulations).
-The Draft Budget also incorporates the major initiatives identified by the Council as priorities in the Council Plan, to be undertaken during the next financial year.
+Council, at its meeting on Tuesday 27 April 2021, approved the proposed 2021/22 Annual Budget for the purpose of giving public notice under Council's Community Engagement Framework.
+The proposed 2021/22 Annual Budget for Monash City Council has been prepared in accordance with Section 94 of the Local Government Act 2020 (the Act) and the Local Government (Planning and Reporting) Regulations 2020 (the Regulations).
+The proposed 2021/22 Annual Budget also incorporates the major initiatives identified by the Council as priorities in the Council Plan, to be undertaken during the next financial year.